ueberdosis/blog/content/blog/05/post.md

 We plan new projects as early as possible, most of the time before sending an offer, in all cases before it’s commissioned.

 ### 5. Obey the schedule.
 We don’t expect the team members to adhere to the exact days in the schedule.
 If we scheduled something for Monday, you’re free to work on it on Friday.

-We try to put all project members of the project on the same day, so it’s easier to reach out to others that probably work on the same thing simultaneously.
+However, we try to put all project members of the project on the same day, so it’s easier to reach out to others that probably work on the same thing simultaneously.

 And we expect people to actually use that amount of days on the scheduled projects.
-If that doesn’t make sense, everyone can reach out, and we try to find a solution that works better.
+If that doesn’t make sense, everyone can reach out anytime, and we try to find a solution that works better.

-We don’t interrupt someone with a surprise project or force someone to jump to a different project.
-That’s an interruption, and you should know what we think about that by now.
+We try to not interrupt someone with a surprise project or force someone to jump to a different project.
+You should know what we think about interruptions by now.

+There are situations where we need to act quickly, for example, a *critical* bug in a project.
+We’ll jump in on that quickly.
+And now and then, we need the expertise from the team for new inquiries.
+Most of the time that works out, as we don’t schedule the whole day anyway.

 ## For us, it’s mostly about respect.
 We do all we can to be work respectful together.
 We value the time and concentration of other team members.
 We’re thankful for every creative who works with us, and we want to show that.